On the symplectic geometry of branched hyperbolic surfaces in genus two: Pentagon representations

 \subsection{Definition and properties}

 Following~\cite[Definition~1.2]{thomas}, we define pentagon representations as follows. \begin{defn} A representation $\rho\colon\pi_1S\to\psl$ is a \emph{pentagon representation} if $\rho$ is the restriction of a representation $\overline{\rho}\colon\Gamma\to \psl$ whose kernel contains exactly one of the generators $q_i\in \Gamma$ introduced in~\eqref{eq:Gamma}.
-We will denote by $\mathcal{P}\subset \chi(S,\psl)$ the subset of pentagon representations. \end{defn}
+We will denote by $\mathcal{P}\subset \chi(S,\psl)$ the subset of conjugacy classes of pentagon representations. \end{defn}

 \begin{ex} The first examples of pentagon representations (which justify the name) are constructed from right-angled hyperbolic pentagons.
 There are several ways to do so, we present one here and another one in Example~\ref{ex:pentagon-representation-P5}.
 Let $(C_1,\ldots,C_5)$ be the vertices of a right-angled pentagon and denote by $s_i$ the unique elliptic element of $\psl$ that fixes $C_i$ and rotates by $\pi$.
 The map